OSVTAC/OSVTAC.github.io/meetings/2019/2019-06-13/minutes.md

 Member Kattouw attended.

-Member Hage reported that Member Kattouw had sent him a link to his branch with changes to add turnout information and asked for help.
+Member Hage reported that Member Kattouw had sent him a link to his branch with changes to add turnout information and had asked for help.
 He found that the software doesn't load the summary data for turnout correctly, and said he would work on fixing that, so that Member Kattouw can add turnout information to the results reporter output.